 And it is now decision time.
 My map shows two options — you may drive to Bartlett and turn right (south) on Bear Notch Road, which cuts through to the Kancamagus Highway.
 From here, you need about 90 minutes to complete the tour, longer if you make stops on the “Kanc” on your way.
 You could also continue straight on to North Conway, the “big city” in the White Mountains, and do a bit of shopping dining and general sightseeing.
 North Conway is a very busy town during tourist season and especially during fall foliage.
 If you do choose to visit North Conway, plan on some traffic delays.

 The Kancamagus Highway, Route 112, is 32 miles of twisty road through the White Mountains.
-As noted above, there are no services once you start on the Kanc.
+As noted above, there are no services once you start.
 You’ll see lots of places where cars are pulled off the road at hiking trailheads, and other large lots where you may park, hop out and take a photo.

-Continuing west, you will find what I think is the best parking lot view just after the high point on the highway.
+Continuing west, you will find what I think is the best parking lot view just after the high point on the highway, it’s called the Pemigewasset Outlook.
 It will be on your left and is a great place to watch or photograph a prize-winning sunset, or come late in the evening to see the Milky Way and perhaps a shooting star or two.
 (Sidebar — a lot of people have never seen the Milky Way.
 If you are one of them, please come back on a moonless night to see the heavens.
 Trust me on this.
 Dress warmly.)

 Heading down to Lincoln, watch your speed and be mindful of not riding your brakes all they way down.
 The road is not that steep, and it is very well maintained, so you’ll be fine.
 One final note as you head back to your starting point… in the winter, the Kanc can be closed and winter drivers should always take extra care.
 A four-wheel drive vehicle is a good idea on wintry days.